dojoengine/book/docs/pages/cairo/enum.md

 }

 # [derive(Serde, Copy, Drop, Introspect, PartialEq, Print)]
-struct CharacterAttributes {
+// Define a struct representing the attributes of a character struct CharacterAttributes {
     is_godzilla: bool,
     fox_value: Option<u32>, // Assuming felt252 is represented as u32 for simplicity
     rhyno_values: Option<(u128, u128)>,
 }

-let godzilla = PlayerCharacter::Godzilla(CharacterAttributes {
+// Create an instance of the Godzilla character let godzilla = PlayerCharacter::Godzilla(CharacterAttributes {
     is_godzilla: true,
     fox_value: None,
     rhyno_values: None,
 })

-let fox = PlayerCharacter::Fox(CharacterAttributes {
+// Create an instance of the Fox character let fox = PlayerCharacter::Fox(CharacterAttributes {
     is_godzilla: false,
     fox_value: Some(90), // Assuming felt252 is represented as u32 for simplicity